Well, to be honest, my thoughts were…

 I believe that when we value our children AS THEY ARE, without requiring any works or winning or achievement in order to be celebrated, THAT is how they learn to value THEMSELVES.

-THAT is how they begin to understand that THEY bring something beautiful and unique to this world whether they receiver a bazillion accolades from others or not.
+THAT is how they begin to understand that THEY bring something beautiful and unique to this world whether they ever receive a bazillion accolades from others or not.
 That’s how they begin to understand that they ARE “enough” as is.

 Isn’t THAT the foundation for developing human beings that can withstand the tough times the world will eventually dish out?
 Isn’t that the basis upon which human beings are capable of greatness?